-For most amplicons, annealing for 20-30 s at 5°C below the lower Tm of the two primers works well as a starting point.
-In many cases, 60°C can be used with success for a wide range of primer pairs.
-Due to the unique characteristics of the modified hot start DNA polymerase it is often possible to use higher annealing temperatures than with other enzymes and thereby minimize the chances of primer-dimer formation or amplification of nonspecific products.
 These guidelines are based on Tm values (50 mM salt and 0.5 μM primer) calculated by the nearest-neighbor method as described by Breslauer et al. (1986) Proc.
 Nat.
 Acad.
 Sci.
 83: 3746-50.
-Instructions for Tm calculation and a link to a calculator using a modified nearestneighbor method can be found on the Thermo Scientific website (www.thermoscientific.com/pcrwebtools).
+Instructions for Tm calculation and a link to a calculator using the nearest-neighbor method can be found on the Thermo Scientific website

+(www.thermoscientific.com/pcrwebtools).
 Different software may give different Tm values.

-If needed, the annealing temperature can be optimized by performing additional runs, varying the annealing temperature in each by 2°C. A temperature gradient feature on the thermocycler can also be used, if available.
+If primer-dimers are observed, the easiest solution is often to redesign primers.
+Another alternative is to optimize the annealing temperature by performing additional runs, varying the annealing temperature in each by 2°C. A temperature gradient feature on the thermocycler can also be used, if available.